jdcantrell/goodrobot.net/src/posts/local-dev.md

 /etc/nginx/sites-available/local_dev
 /etc/nginx/sites-enabled/local_dev`. **Be sure to update `$username` in the config file!** Finally, restart nginx and then you're nearly done.
-(Note: SELinux will prevent nginx from accessing user directories by default.
-On Fedora the easiest way to fix this is to check the selinux notifcations and follow the instructions it gives for allowing access).

 ##Setup your ~/.sites folder